Ralhusban/Logistic-Regression/README.md

 You are free to re-use my code however, please provide a reference to it if you're publishing it anywhere else.

+If any parts of the code is unclear, please let me know and I'll do my best to answer your query.

 References: